 Problem: I work full time and don’t get a chance to ‘connect’ with opportunities to volunteer.

 Approach: Yep, it’s a very common problem.
 You will find, though, that even though parents work full time, they are often very happy to help where they can.
 Don’t forget that the busiest people are often the most effective.

-As a co-ordinator of volunteers, make it clear that you welcome any level of support and come up a list of ‘micro-tasks’ that can be done remotely.
+As a co-ordinator of volunteers, make it clear that you welcome any level of support and come up with a list of ‘micro-tasks’ that can be done remotely.
 Promote them as being perfect for the working parent.
-These tasks might include: Updating spreadsheets, writing grant applications or sponsorship proposals, managing the flow of communication to your community or being the ‘thank-you’ co-ordinator and writing thank-you notes to your volunteers (a very important job!).
+These tasks might include: Updating spreadsheets, writing grant applications or sponsorship proposals, managing the flow of communication to your community or being the ‘thank you’ coordinator and writing thank you notes to your volunteers (a very important job!).
 As a potential busy volunteer, take the first step and offer yourself up for such a role.